Creamy Pan Seared Pork Chops with Asparagus

 - When your skillet is very hot (medium high heat), add 1 tablespoon each butter and olive oil.
 When the butter is melted and the oil shimmers, add each pork chop.
 Do not crowd them together, make sure there is plenty of space in between each chop so that they brown instead of steam.

 - Sear over medium high heat for about 2 minutes, then turn the heat to medium and continue cooking for 2-3 minutes.
 When the chops are nice and brown on the bottom, flip each one, swirling the pan to spread around the fat as necessary.
-Cook on the second side over medium heat for another 4-5 minutes, depending on thickness, until a meat thermometer registers 140 degrees F. Depend on your meat thermometer more than the times.
+Cook on the second side over medium heat for another 4-5 minutes, depending on thickness, until a meat thermometer registers 140 degrees F. Depend on your meat thermometer more than the suggested times.

 - Remove the pork chops to a baking sheet and place in the warm oven. (this will not cook the chops, it's just to keep them nice and warm.
 You can just remove to a plate on the counter if you prefer.)